natoriamilligan/app-deployment/steps.md

 5. Add root domain and subdomain as alternate domains for CF distribution
 6. Request SSL Certificate from AWS Certificate Manager
    1. Include root domain and (www) subdomain in certificate
-   2. Add CNAMES to hosted zone in Route 53 (ACM did this automatically and added A and AAAA records to hosted zones. or do manually)
+   2. ACM will add CNAME records and A/AAAA records to your hosted zone.
+If not, they will need to be done manually.
    3. Once certificate is issued, add certificate to CF distribution
-   5. add index.html as the default root object
+   5. Add index.html as the default root object in the CF distribution
    6. Wait for CF ditribution to redeploy
-7. Add frontend files to S3 bucket

 ## Backend
 1. Create IAM user to handle ECR and ECS